buraksekili/tyk-docs/tyk-docs/content/tyk-stack/tyk-multi-data-centre/setup-master-data-centre.md

 ```
 ## Installing in a Kubernetes Cluster with our Helm Chart

-If you are deploying the Master Data Centre in an MDCB deployment then you can set the `mdcb.enabled` option in your `vuales.yaml` to true to add the MDCB component to your cluster.
+If you are deploying the Master Data Centre in an *MDCB* deployment then you can set the `mdcb.enabled` option in your `values.yaml` to true to add the MDCB component to your cluster.

-This enables multicluster, multi Data-Centre API management from a single Dashboard.
+This enables multi-cluster, multi Data-Centre API management from a single Dashboard.

 {{< note success >}}
 **Note**